-The Zellis group of companies reviewed its obligations and the steps taken in the past financial year, sustaining the best possible governance and oversight provisions for ensuring no modern slavery or human trafficking takes place anywhere in our supply chain and services processes.
+Zellis Group has reviewed its obligations and the steps taken in the past financial year, sustaining the best possible governance and oversight provisions to detect signs and prevent modern slavery or human trafficking anywhere in our supply chain and services provisions.

-Our statement is made in accordance with section 54 of the Modern Slavery Act, 2015 and is the fifth statement of publication.
+Our statement is made in accordance with section 54 of the Modern Slavery Act, 2015 and is the sixth statement of publication.
 Our commitment to our customers, stakeholders, and the wider community is clear, and we look forward to the ongoing enhancements improving our practices for the betterment of our business and society.

-About Zellis
+About Zellis Group

-As the leading provider of payroll and HR solutions for UK and Ireland-based organisations, the Zellis group delivers a range of specialist products and services through its three core brands: Zellis, Benefex and Moorepay.
-In total, the Zellis group currently has a team of circa 2,600 expert employees across the UK, Ireland, and India.
+As the leading provider of payroll and HR solutions for UK and Ireland-based organisations, Zellis Group delivers a range of specialist products and services through its three core brands: Zellis, Benefex and Moorepay.
+In total, Zellis Group currently has a team of circa 2,500 expert employees across the UK, Ireland, and India.

 Each month, 5 million employees across the UK and Ireland are paid through Zellis solutions.
-Zellis provides award-winning payroll and human capital management (HCM) software in the form of its flagship product, Zellis HCM Cloud.
+Zellis provides award-winning payroll and human capital management (HCM) software in the form of its flagship product, Zellis HCM AIR.
 It is also the trusted managed services partner to more than 120 customers, delivering complex payroll, HR, background checking, and consultancy requirements from dedicated service centres across three geographies.

 Founded in 1966, Moorepay provides payroll and HR solutions to small and medium-sized organisations in the UK and Ireland.
 With over 500 qualified staff, the company delivers its own distinct software and managed service offerings, tailored to the needs of SMEs.
 Its specialisms include employment law consultancy and health and safety services among others.
-Moorepay recently acquired Natural HR, provider of an all-in-one feature-rich HR software and payroll system, bringing its 50 employees and 250 customers into the Zellis group.
+Moorepay recently acquired Natural HR, provider of an all-in-one feature-rich HR software and payroll system, bringing its 50 employees and 250 customers into Zellis Group.

-Benefex is the Zellis group's specialist in employee benefits, reward, recognition, and communications.
+Benefex is Zellis Group's specialist in employee benefits, reward, recognition, and communications.
 Benefex supports nearly 1 million employees in 140 global organisations across the UK, USA, Europe, and South-East Asia.
 Benefex's OneHub platform enables customers to design, manage, and deliver meaningful employee experiences, from benefits and communications to recognition and wellbeing, all in one place.